This article was originally written for the Independent by Live Frankly founder, Lizzie Rivera

 “In that total hopelessness and in the face of impending climate crisis there’s something very humble about farming,” says Lynne Davis, who swapped a career in software for farming when she was in her twenties and now runs The Open Food Network, which connects food hubs with local communities.

 “You know you can do something good to restore the planet and give people what they need at the same time.
 It feels a very practical and tangible way of doing something useful.”

 It’s no secret that agriculture has been vilified as a primary cause of the climate crisis, with food and farming regularly linked to a third of climate emissions, 70 per cent of water use and 60 per loss of biodiversity.

 But, what if farming could be a way to reduce emissions rather than adding to them?
 What if it could be a way to store water in the ground, for plants to call upon in times of drought?
 And begin to restore biodiversity?

 What if farmers all across the world were already doing this?
-Organic, biodynamic, regenerative, regenerative organic – whatever label you wish to attribute to them; farmers have not only been preventing more harm being caused, but actually reversing this harm, for years.
+Organic, biodynamic, regenerative, regenerative organic – whatever label you wish to attribute to them; farmers have not only been preventing more harm from being caused, but actually reversing this harm, for years.